 The person giving you the vaccine will explain the process to you.

-If you miss a vaccination, your local health board will be in touch to rearrange your appointment.
+If you miss a vaccination at school, your local NHS immunisation team will be in touch to rearrange your appointment.